Automattic/vip-governance-plugin/README.md

 - `allowedFeatures`: This is an array of the features that are allowed in the block editor.
 This list will expand with time, but we currently support two values: `codeEditor` (viewing the content of your post as code in the editor) and `lockBlocks` (ability to lock/unlock blocks that restrict movement/deletion).
 Use an empty array or omit the property when no optional features should be enabled by that rule.
 - `blockSettings`: These are specific settings related to the styling available for a block.
 They match the settings available in theme.json under the key `blocks`.
 The definition for that can be [found here][gutenberg-block-settings].
 Unlike theme.json, you can nest these rules under a block name to apply different settings depending on the parent of a particular block.
 - `allowedBlocks`: These are the blocks allowed to be inserted into the block editor.
 You can also put `allowedBlocks` in an exact parent's `blockSettings`.
 In the default cascading mode this adds child candidates to the root list; use restrictive hierarchy mode when the parent list must be exclusive.

+#### Runtime Parsing

+The runtime parser distinguishes fatal configuration failures from problems that can be safely corrected:

+- Malformed JSON, a missing or unusable root `version` or `rules` value, and multiple `default` rules reject the entire configuration.
+- Individual rules with an invalid type or no usable settings are dropped without preventing other valid rules from loading.
+- Safe corrections include converting string list values to arrays, removing invalid or duplicate list entries, removing unsupported features and properties, and retaining valid portions of `blockSettings`.
+- Repairs and dropped rules are reported as ordinal warnings on the settings page, such as `3rd rule: removed 1 invalid allowedBlocks value.` These warnings are not passed to the block editor as errors.

+Valid configurations are preserved and applied normally.
+If a mixture of valid and invalid rules is supplied, the valid rules continue to apply after the invalid portions are repaired or dropped.
+If nothing usable remains, the editor receives a permissive fallback that allows all blocks, the code editor, and block locking.
+The REST v1 combined-rules endpoint continues to return an empty array for that case.

 Non-default rule types are combined with the default rule to avoid needless repetition.
 Matching non-default rules have the following ascending priority: